-- Do be respectful to the religion and people around you,
+- Be respectful to the religion and the people around you

-- Get involved with the rituals carried out at the temple – this is a great way to learn what happens in a temple, and is a great experience.
+- Get involved into the culture and rituals is a great way to learn new things and a great adventure.

-- Always wear white – White clothing to temple is customary, however if you don’t have anything white, try and wear something which is plain in colour and not too bright.
+- Try to wear white clothing.
+It is customary to wear white in a temple, if you don’t have white clothing, then try and wear something that is plain and not brightly coloured.

 - Do not have your back to the Buddha statue when taking pictures.
 It is disrespectful to have your back to a religious statue when taking pictures.
 The majority of temples allow photography, if you are wanting to take a picture or a few of you with a statue, then try and stand sideways on and to the side.

 - There are some places that will not allow photography, ensure you follow the rules.

 - Take your footwear off prior to entering a temple.
 A shoe rack is available for when you need to remove your footwear, prior to entering a temple.
 It is a lovely feeling walking across the sand at a Buddhist temple.
 If you are not comfortable without footwear, then you may feel more comfortable wearing socks.
 Socks will come in handy when walking across scorching hot stones or concrete that’s in some temples.

 - Do you have Religious tattoos?
 If you have any tattoos of Buddha or other religious meanings, you will need to cover these up before entering a temple.
 You may feel that having a tattoo of Buddha on your body is meaningful, but for many, they could find this offensive.
 It has widely been reported that travellers have been returned home due to Buddha tattoos on their body.
 If you do not wish to have your holiday spoiled because you have a tattoo that others may feel offended by, then make sure you are covered up.

 - Be quiet!
 As you wander around the temple, make sure that you keep quiet.
 Worshippers do not want to be disturbed with loud talking.